Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs: Introduction

 \section{Introduction}

 Galaxies are the building blocks of the visible universe, inhabiting a variety of environments from fields to galaxy clusters.
 Observations show that over half of the galaxies are located in group systems which have members from a few to dozens (\citealp{1982ApJ...257..423H},\citealp{2007ApJ...671..153Y},\citealp{2012AA...540A.106T}).
-Compact Group of galaxies (hereafter CG) is an extreme case of groups which contains a few member galaxies separated by projected distance of the order of galaxy size.
-CG is believed to represent an environment where tidal interaction (\citealp{2007AJ....133.2630C}), harassment (\citealp{1998ApJ...495..139M}) and galaxy merging (\citealp{1989Natur.338..123B}) are much more active than normal/loose group of galaxies.
-The high density and low velocity dispersion make CG to be an ideal laboratory for studying galaxy interaction and merging process.
-Indeed, both simulations \citep{2009MNRAS.392.1141B} and observations (\citealp{2004AJ....127.1811L}, \citealp{2008AA...484..355D}) have shown that the fraction of early-type galaxies in CGs is significantly higher than the counterparts in normal groups and fields. \citet{2012AA...543A.119C} found that galaxies in CGs have systematically larger concentration index and higher surface brightness and further concluded that the star-forming galaxies is more likely to be quenched in CG environment.
+A compact Group of galaxies (hereafter CG) is an extreme case of groups which contains a few member galaxies separated by projected distance of the order of galaxy size.
+CG is believed to represent an environment where tidal interaction (\citealp{2007AJ....133.2630C}), harassment (\citealp{1998ApJ...495..139M}) and galaxy merging (\citealp{1989Natur.338..123B}) are much more active than in a normal/loose group of galaxies.
+The high density and low velocity dispersion make CG to be an ideal laboratory for studying galaxy interaction and the merging process.
+Indeed, both simulations \citep{2009MNRAS.392.1141B} and observations (\citealp{2004AJ....127.1811L}, \citealp{2008AA...484..355D}) have shown that the fraction of early-type galaxies in CGs is significantly higher than the counterparts in normal groups and fields. \citet{2012AA...543A.119C} found that galaxies in CGs have systematically larger concentration index and higher surface brightness and further concluded that the star-forming galaxies are more likely to be quenched in the CG environment.

 In the aspect of theoretical modeling, we are not very clear about the formation channel of CGs.
-Given the short merging timescale of galaxies in CG environment, the occurrence of CGs are tightly correlated with their formation process and effective lifetime. \citet{1994AJ....107..868D} proposed that CGs are embedded in larger systems and so that they can be constantly replenished from neighboring galaxies. \citet{2016ApJS..225...23S} found that the occurrence of CGs has no significant change with redshift and thus suggest a long life-span of CGs.
-Also, CGs were once believed that the progenitors of fossil groups \citep{1994Natur.369..462P}, but later \citet{2017ApJ...840...58F} suggested that although CGs are systematically younger than fossil groups, their evolutionary path are different and the evolution of CGs will not lead to the formation of the fossil groups.
+Given the short merging timescale of galaxies in the CG environment, the occurrence of CGs are tightly correlated with their formation process and effective lifetime. \citet{1994AJ....107..868D} proposed that CGs are embedded in larger systems and so that they can be constantly replenished from neighboring galaxies. \citet{2016ApJS..225...23S} found that the occurrence of CGs has no significant change with redshift and thus suggest a long life span of CGs.
+Also, CGs were once believed to be the progenitors of fossil groups \citep{1994Natur.369..462P}, but later \citet{2017ApJ...840...58F} suggested that although CGs are systematically younger than fossil groups, their evolutionary paths are different and the evolution of CGs will not lead to the formation of the fossil groups.